hpramanathan/Project1-TicTacToe/README.md

 - This snippet of code is the main engine of the game.
 - Each time a player clicks on a square it adds their relevant symbol (X or O). [*LINE 66* and *LINE 77*]
-- It tells you whose turn it is next.
+- It tells you whose turn it is next. [*LINE 67* and *LINE 78*]
-- It converts the symbol string for each player into an integer referencing the index of the relevant square on the grid.
+- It converts the symbol string for each player into an integer,  linked to the index of the relevant square on the grid. [*LINE 68* and *LINE 79*]
-- This then allows the function to determine if either player is a winner (the function for determining this isn't included in this snippet of code.)
+- This then allows the function to determine if either player is a winner.
+The function for determining this isn't included in this snippet of code.
+  [*LINES 69-72*, *LINES 80-83* and *LINES 88-90*]
-- Once a result has been declared (including a tie if there's no winner)
+- Once a result has been declared (including a tie if there's no winner) that particular game ends and all the event listeners in the squares are removed. [*LINES 94 and 95*]

 ## CHALLENGES